 Lipton Onion Soup Meatloaf Recipe

 But many people just don’t get excited about meatloaf.
-Many of our parents remember meatloaf the way they remember cooked-to-death Brussel’s sprouts.
+Many of our parents remember meatloaf the way they remember overcooked Brussel’s sprouts.

 Lipton onion soup meatloaf

 Slowly, meatloaf’s reputation has switched from “budget-friendly but tasteless and boring” to “deliciously hearty comfort food.”
 Using ketchup and dried onion soup mix, this Lipton onion soup meatloaf recipe is still true to the American classic, but it’s quick and practically foolproof.
-Below the recipe are some (close to a dozen, actually) tips and tricks.
+Below the recipe I have also included some tips and tricks.

 An optional 3-ingredient glaze adds shine and even more flavor.
 Making your own breadcrumbs is easy (and if you’ve got stale bread on your hands, you should use it).